Testing Android Apps

 This app allows you to manage all of your apps and their releases within the app, rather than navigating to our install portal.

-After logging in, you will be presented with list of all the apps you've been invited to test.
+After logging in, you'll be presented with list of all the apps you've been invited to test.
 By selecting any of the apps you can review the release history and download the selected app by clicking the blue install button.
-Clicking this will initiate the installation process on your phone.
+Clicking this starts the installation process on your phone.

 Here are some common issues along with their solutions we've seen in the installation process:

-While installing the app, I get an "Install Blocked" due to an unknown sources error:
+While installing the app, I get an "Install Blocked" because of an unknown sources error:

 In order for the app to be available for use, you must allow for apps to be installed from sources outside the Google Play Store.
 From your home screen or menu, tap on Settings>Security.
 Under the Device Administration heading, check the box next to Unknown Sources.